top of page

 She sniffed the air, walked alongside Buddy, and soaked up the ocean breeze.
 She didn’t venture into the water, even when Buddy waded in, but she stayed close to us and looked more relaxed for the first time all week.

 Coming back through the front door afterward, she seemed a little more at ease.
-I think it was the first time she thought, “Maybe this is my home.”
+I don’t think she fully believes this is her forever home just yet, but I do think she was happy to come back to it.

 Learning Maggie